jboblitt/StoryLanguageMashup/README.md

 Additional notes:
 --------------
-  * The stories are pulled from the Web in the foreign language and then translated into your native language using the Microsoft Translator Api.
-This guarantees that the sentences read in your target language will have minimal grammatical mistakes (fully dependent on the Author of the story).
-On the other hand the sentences read in your native language depend on the accuracy of the Microsoft Translator Api.
+  * In the current version the stories are pulled from the Web and displayed in German (without translation functionality).
+I hope to use (and pay for) the Google api upon the final release of this application.
+Also the application will eventually provide other language translations other than German.

 Source code organization
 --------------